 Carve out a unique path.
 Define your academic journey.
 Separate yourself from the pack as you learn alongside other serious, like-minded students.
 Maximize the strength of your resume.

-Our highly regarded honors program provides a unique opportunity for students to take an alternative track through the interdisciplinary studies requirements of the college.
+Our highly regarded honors program provides a unique opportunity for students to take an alternative track through the interdisciplinary studies requirements of the university.
 Incoming undergraduate students with either a 3.25 cumulative grade point average or a score of 24 or higher on the ACT are eligible to apply.

-“Students who have participated in our honors program and have completed their senior honors project have done very, very well in their search for employment after Lakeland College,” says Meg Albrinck, vice president for academic affairs.
+“Students who have participated in our honors program and have completed their senior honors project have done very, very well in their search for employment after Lakeland University,” says Meg Albrinck, vice president for academic affairs.
 “And those who wish to go on to graduate school are very well-placed because they can discuss their undergraduate research project as part of their graduate application process.”

 As an honors program member, you will blaze your own trail.
 You will choose what you want to study and what you want to learn, which puts a lot of responsibility in your hands – but also gives you ownership of your academic direction.